6 STEPS TO MAKE IT OUT ALIVE IF YOU'RE TRAPPED IN AN APARTMENT FIRE

-When a fire breaks out, it can only grow as there is fresh oxygen to feed it.
+When structural fires break out, they can only grow as there is fresh oxygen to feed them.

 Without it, the fire burns out.

-So to help block the paths the fire has to fresh oxygen in your direction and help to seal out smoke from entering, block the paths between you and the fire.
+So to help block the paths, the fire has to put fresh oxygen in your direction and help to seal out heavy smoke, blocking the paths between you and the fire.

 Start by closing all of the doors and windows.

-It might seem counter-intuitive to close the windows, but leaving them open could attract the fire, and the smoke from outside the building is also likely to enter through open windows.
+It might seem counterintuitive to close the windows, but leaving them open could attract fire, and the smoke from outside the building is also likely to enter through open windows.

 Once you’ve taken the first steps to secure your location from the fire, if you haven’t already, you need to call the fire department.